General Complaints and Tuition Refund Claims

 If you make a general complaint, PTIB will review and decide whether to take action, but is not able to provide an update on the resulting investigation, if any.

-Examples which likely do not constitute being misled:
+Examples of what is likely being misled:

-• You fail an exam.
+• You failed an exam.

 • You dislike an instructor.